c1ucc/base/README.md

 # base (form)
-all my beginner projects /n
+for all of my beginner projects (saiyan saga)
-saiyan saga